Joby Harris: JPL and NASA Visual Strategist

+In 2020, he served as an Art Director for NASA's Mars 2020 Perseverance Rover and Ingenuity Helicopter missions, leading the creation of graphics, illustrations, data visualizations, branding, and digital media supporting news, public engagement, mission milestones, launch, and landing.

 In December 2024, Harris created a video of his cat "Taters" chasing a laser beam amidst technical graphics pertaining to light communication.
-The video was uploaded to an instrument aboard the Psyche (spacecraft) and launched into space where it was beamed back to Earth as part of a technological test called the Deep Space Optical Communications.
+The video was uploaded to an instrument aboard the Psyche spacecraft and launched into space where it was beamed back to Earth as part of a technological test called the Deep Space Optical Communications.
 The demo transmitted the 15-second test video via a cutting-edge instrument called a flight laser transceiver.
 The video signal took 101 seconds to reach Earth, sent at the system’s maximum bit rate of 267 megabits per second (Mbps).
 The video was a nod to the first television test broadcast in 1928 starring Felix the Cat.
-The video itself and news announcement went viral in 2025 earning the "Peoples Voice" award for Live Streams and Events at the Webby Awards.